We hope that you find all the information you need over the next few pages and wish you luck with your application.

 A hate crime is an act of violence or hostility based on who you are or what someone thinks you are.
 This funding application form will ask for information about which areas of hate crime your event is focused on and how it will make an impact in this area of hate crime.
 The currently recognised six area of hate crimes are;

 - Alternative subculture

-If your event includes a focus on another area of discrimination, please do not let this stop you from applying as we would still like to hear from you and know about your event as this maybe something we can fund.
+However, if your event is aimed at highlighting on another area of discrimination, please do not let this stop you from applying, as we would still like to hear from you and know more about your event as this might be something we could fund.

 To be eligible to apply

-- The group or organisation is based in and of benefit to people living in the City of Manchester
+- The group or organisation works in an area within the City of Manchester and for benefit to people living in the Manchester

 - The group or organisation has a bank account in the name of your group/ organisation

-- The event/ project is to be held in the city of Manchester
+- The event/ project will be held in an area in the city of Manchester

 - The group agrees to complete and return the Grant Monitoring Form

-- If your event is working with children or vulnerable adults, you will also be asked to provide your safeguarding policy
+- If your event is working with children or vulnerable adults, you will be expected to provide your safeguarding policy

 What we cannot fund

 This funding cannot award funding to any political organisations or groups and cannot pay for speakers from within your organisations.

 To help give you an idea of the types of project who have previously been funded.
 These include: